KeanuVentura/CookingUpInsights/README.md

 The following data cleaning steps I took were:

-1. Left merge the RAW_recipes and RAW_interactions datasets together
+1. Left merged the RAW_recipes and RAW_interactions datasets together

-2.
+    - This step matched the unique recipes with their respective reviews
+2. In the merged dataset, filled all ratings of 0 with np.nan
+    - This step was necessary because ratings only go from 1-5 and therefore a rating of 0 indicates the reviewer did not leave a rating

 | Column         | Description     |
 |----------------|-----------------|